The 5 Cheapest Airports to Fly to in Germany (Updated June 2023)

 Airport: Flughafen Hamburg HAM

 Why So Cheap?
-Similar to Dusseldorf many budget airlines use this airport as a hub
+Similar to Dusseldorf, many budget airlines use this airport as a hub

 Berlin, Germany

-Airport: Berlin Tegel – this airport is now closed (June 2023)
+Airport: Berlin Tegel – this airport is now closed (September 2023)

 Why So Cheap?
 This airport is now closed.